IT21284502/iOS/README.md

 #Cretaceous Dino Explorer — App Summary
 ```
-Cretaceous Dino Explorer is an educational iOS game built using SwiftUI, SpriteKit, Core Data, and CoreML-style adaptive logic.
+Dino Run is an iOS game built using SwiftUI, SpriteKit, Core Data, and CoreML-style adaptive logic.
-It introduces children and young learners to the Cretaceous period in a fun, interactive, game-based format while demonstrating modern iOS development practices required by the assignment.

 purpose
-The app combines entertainment with learning, allowing users to control a dinosaur in a 2D side-scrolling environment while discovering facts about the Cretaceous era.
+The app combines entertainment, allowing users to control a dinosaur in a 2D side-scrolling environment
-After each run, players are presented with a set of scientific facts they can read and explore at their own pace.

 Target Audience
 Children aged 7–12, early learners, and students who enjoy dinosaurs, nature, and simple mobile games.
 The game design and educational content are tailored to be easy to understand, visually appealing, and engaging.